matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 If the client does not request the next page after a short period of time the persisted data may be discarded to limit resource usage.

-The persisted state will includes:
+The persisted state will include:

 * The processed rooms.
 * Rooms to process (in depth-first order with rooms at the same depth